 A good rule of thumb for your questions is that every team should be able to get 60% right.
 No one should go home feeling stupid.
 I also prefer mixed rounds to themed rounds so people do not feel left out of whole sets of questions if they know nothing about that particular topic.

 It's important to keep the pace up.
 Working out the timing of the event is probably one of the hardest things to do if you have not been to a successful trivia night yourself.
 The most important thing is to keep things running, with no big lags in between rounds.
 Quick marking and reporting of results and questions that are repeated two or three times (not half a dozen) seem to work best.

 Have a set break about halfway through for people to get up and mingle, smoke, stretch their legs and top up their drinks.

-A good trivia night usually runs for about 2.5-3 hours.
-While some of us are happy to play all night most people will be ready to go home by then.
+A good trivia night usually runs for about two and a half to three hours.
+While some of us are happy to play all night, most people will be ready to go home by then.

 Games are a good way to give the judges some time for marking and get everyone up out of their chairs for a break.
 They are also an opportunity to raise some more money.

 The most common way to do this is charge everyone $1 to join in.
 They can sit it out if they choose, but most usually have a go.
 If you have 100 people at your event, you can raise an extra $300 doing this.
 The most common game is a simple Heads or Tails, but here are a few more ideas.
 I have used all these at big and small events and they are lots of fun.